HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 )
 }}

-[Compared to 2022](https://almanac.httparchive.org/en/2022/media#fig-15), the median PNG is compressed about 10% more; the median WebP is compressed about 8% more; and the median JPEG is compressed around 5% more. <!--TODO double-check these percentages --> It is hard to know exactly what the causes are here, but we hypothesize that an increase in compression is the result of wider adoption of two things: modern encoders, which provide more bang for the buck, and automated image-processing pipelines, which ensure that every image that makes its way to a user has been well-compressed.
+[Compared to 2022](https://almanac.httparchive.org/en/2022/media#fig-15), on mobile, the median PNG is compressed about 10% more; the median WebP is compressed about 7% more; and the median JPEG is compressed around 3% more.
+It is hard to know exactly what the causes are here, but we hypothesize that an increase in compression is the result of wider adoption of two things: modern encoders, which provide more bang for the buck, and automated image-processing pipelines, which ensure that every image that makes its way to a user has been well-compressed.

 The one format that bucked this trend was AVIF.
-The median AVIF's bits-per-pixel went up from an even 1.0 in 2022 to 1.4 bits per pixel in 2024 – an *increase* of 40%.
+The median AVIF's bits-per-pixel went up from approximately 1.0 in 2022 to around 1.4 bits per pixel in 2024 – an *increase* of 47%.
 Funnily enough, we hypothesize the same root cause.
 The current, diverse crop of AVIF encoders is likely making different quality/filesize tradeoffs, sacrificing less quality at default settings than AOM's official libavif encoder was two years ago.

 We have no idea why GIFs got significantly more efficient, but we do know why they are so much less-compressed than all of the other formats.
 Our query is per pixel, and it does not take animated images into account, though many GIFs are animated\!